CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 # Summary

-The software we've installed---a Python distribution, a terminal application, and a text editor---form the basis of a scientific coding environment.
+The software we've installed--a Python distribution, a terminal application, and a text editor--form the basis of a scientific coding environment.
 We will do more work to configure this scientific coding environment as we progress through CoCo.

-By the end of CoCo,
+By the end,
-you will be able to use these tools in your research, and they'll live on your computer long after CoCo.
+you will be able to use these tools in your research, and they'll live on your computer long after the last CoCo lesson.

 <!-- Links, by alpha -->
 [anaconda-distribution]: https://www.anaconda.com/products/distribution